Bill O'Reilly (cricketer): Youth and early career

 Of Irish descent, O'Reilly's paternal grandfather Peter emigrated from County Cavan, Ulster in 1865.
 Arriving in Sydney, he had been a policeman for four years in Ireland and continued in this line of work in New South Wales.
-He was sent to Deniliquin in the Riverina, where he settled and married another Irish immigrant Bridget O'Donoghue from Ballinasloe, County Galway.
+He was sent to Deniliquin in the Riverina, where he settled and married another Irish immigrant, Bridget O'Donoghue from Ballinasloe, County Galway.
 O'Reilly's father, Ernest, was a school teacher and moved around the areas surrounding the Murray River to study and teach.
 O'Reilly's mother Mina (née Welsh) was of mixed Irish and English descent, of a third generation family from Adelaide.
-O'Reilly was born in the opal mining town of White Cliffs, New South Wales.
+O'Reilly was born in the opal mining town of White Cliffs.
 Ernest had been appointed to open the first school in the town, and had helped to build the school and its furniture himself.
 Bill was the fourth child in the family, with two elder brothers and a sister.

 O'Reilly's cricket skills were largely self-taught; his family moved from town to town whenever his father was posted to a different school, he had little opportunity to attend coaching.
 He learned to play with his brothers, playing with a "gum-wood bat and a piece of banksia root chiselled down to make a ball."
 He learned to bowl because his older brothers dominated the batting rights.
 His bowling action was far from the classic leg spin bowler's run-up and delivery, indeed, according to Wisden, "he was asked to make up the numbers in a Sydney junior match and, with a method that at first made everyone giggle, whipped out the opposition".
 From a young age, O'Reilly was a tall and gangly player.